n0lavar/cp_red_npc_generator/README.md

 ## Limitations (or todos? who knows)

-* No complex modifiers, only +N to stats/skills (for ex.
-3 tattoos won't give you +2 Personal Grooming)
-* No complex requirements, only containers (for ex.
-I disabled Beta/Sigma Frames generation as they require 2/1 Grafted Muscle and Bone Lace)
 * No skill chips
 * Skills - only upgrades to street rat
 * (Almost) only items from the basic rulebook